myerse5/FTP-Server/README.md

 Authors
 -------
-The server is now being improved/maintained by Evan Myers, previous contributors may be found in the corresponding source files.
+The server is now being improved/maintained by Evan Myers.
+Previous contributors may be found in the corresponding source files.